cse110-sp24-group32/cse110-sp24-group32/admin/meetings/05-26-24-sprint1Retro.md

 # Attendance

-- Chris
-- Anthony
-- Philip
+- Same as sprint review attendance

 ## For our retrospective meeting we used Retrium and utilized the "mad, sad, glad" retrospective they offer.